-- In a 2013 comment letter1, EFRAG urged the IFRS IC not to issue agenda decisions that would prescribe an accounting treatment or be akin to an Interpretation as agenda decisions are not subject to a full due process.
-Concerns about the agenda decision due process have also been recently raised by some constituents in response to agenda decisions issued on the IFRS 15 issues referred to above.2 - 13 EFRAG considers that prior to making changes to transition requirements, the IASB should clarify the status and boundaries of agenda decisions. - In the following paragraphs, EFRAG also identifies a number of practical issues with the proposed amendments that would need to be addressed if they are finalised.
+- applicable to the fact pattern and provides explanatory material without indicating a specific accounting treatment in response to the fact pattern. - In a 2013 comment letter2, EFRAG urged the IFRS IC not to issue agenda decisions that would prescribe an accounting treatment or be akin to an Interpretation as agenda decisions are not subject to a full due process.
+Concerns about the agenda decision due process have also been recently raised by some constituents in response to agenda decisions issued on the IFRS 15 issues referred to above.3 - 13 EFRAG considers that prior to making changes to transition requirements, the IASB should clarify the status and boundaries of agenda decisions. - In the following paragraphs, EFRAG also identifies a number of practical issues with the proposed amendments that would need to be addressed if they are finalised.